 We do undertake proactive monitoring of approved developments; however, it is not possible, to monitor every development.
-Consequently the public play an extremely important role in alerting the Council to, and providing information on, any possible breaches they are aware of, whether or not that development has planning permission.
+Consequently, the public play an extremely important role in alerting the Council to, and providing information on, any possible breaches they are aware of, whether that development has planning permission.

-Possible or known breaches of planning control are often identified by the public when purchasing a property.
-There is an opportunity through the conveyancing process for the public to establish any such breaches through Property Enquiry Certificates - which will provide information on any enforcement notices or other notices that affect the property or land.
+Possible or known are often identified by the public when purchasing a property.
+There is an opportunity, through the conveyancing process, for the public to establish any such breaches through Property Enquiry Certificates - which will provide information on any enforcement notices or other notices that affect the property or land.
 The sales process is often a good opportunity to remedy existing breaches between the seller, buyer and the Council.
+Unresolved breaches of planning control can hinder or stop the sale, so the Council encourages all property owners to remedy breaches even where it has determined that enforcement action will not be taken.